nightscout/nightscout.github.io/docs/update/newdatabase.md

 !!! warning "Database credentials"
     Do not use your Atlas account credentials.
 Do not use special characters: only letters and numbers.

-!!! warning "Write down these credentials in the boxes below: you’ll need them later."
+Write down these credentials in the boxes below (yes, in this browser window you're reading now, unless you're reading a printed version).
+You’ll need them later.

 Database password: <input type="text" id="myPwd" value="soo5ecret" size="20">